tomheaton/mcjty-website/www/docs/mods/lost-cities/lost-cities.md

 **Lost Worlds** is a companion mod that adds two new world presets (Lost Worlds and Lost Worlds (Wastes)).
 With these world types you can generate a few different types of worlds:

-* Islands: this is a void world with floating islands.
+* **Islands**: this is a void world with floating islands.
 In combination with Lost Cities you can populate these islands with cities (use the 'floating' profile for that)
-* IslandsW: this is similar but instead of a void world the islands are floating on top of an infinite ocean
-* Caves: this is a world similar to the nether but with regular stone and ores.
+* **Caves**: this is a world similar to the nether but with regular stone and ores.
 You can use this in combination with the 'cavern' profile for Lost Cities.
 Warning!
-This is very hard
+This is very hard.
+It may be recommended to use a spawn chest to help get started
-* Spheres: this is a void world that you can use in combination with the 'space' profile for Lost Cities.
+* **Spheres**: this is a void world that you can use in combination with the 'space' profile for Lost Cities.
 This will generate spheres which may contain cities
-* Normal: this is a normal style world that can be used in combination with the Lost Cities 'biosphere' profile.
+* **Normal**: this is a normal style world that can be used in combination with the Lost Cities 'biosphere' profile.
 This is best used in combination with the 'Wastes' version of the world preset
+* **Atlantis**: this is a normal style world that can be used in combination with the Lost Cities 'atlantis' profile.
+The sea will be at height 90

+With the fog button you can configure the fog color for the overworld.
+The sea slider allows you to configure the sea level.
+This is only relevant for the _Islands_ and _Spheres_ world types.
+For the other world types the sea level is fixed.

 ## How to use